-Cambodia Travel Vaccines & Advice
+Cambodia Vaccinations and Travel Advice

 Deeply marred by several wars, the terrible Khmer Rouge regime and a horrible genocide, Cambodia has now risen from its ashes.
 This captivating Southeast Asian country is home to Angkor Wat, one of the most magical and spectacular archaeological sites in the world.
 And Cambodia has so much more to offer to travelers: beautiful temples hidden in the middle of the jungle, stunning paradise islands, charming typical villages lost in green rice-fields landscapes, wild mountains and a fascinating capital city.
 But Cambodia’s greatest jewel is certainly its ever-smiling population, probably some of the warmest people in the world.